-- (b.)
+- (a.)
+The maximum building height shall be fifty (50) feet for all structures; residential and non-residential. - (b.)
+Church spires may extend to one hundred (100) feet. - (c.)
+Any non-residential structure, other than a public utility tower authorized by conditional use permit, which exceeds thirty (30) feet in height shall be set back from all property lines at least one (1) additional foot for every foot of height above thirty (30) feet. - (8.)
+Parking and loading requirements.
+Off-street parking and loading requirements and setbacks for parking areas, loading spaces, and internal drives are set forth in Section 1003.165 of the Chesterfield City Code unless otherwise specified below. - (a.)
+The minimum parking lot setback from any road shall be fifty (50) feet. - (b.)
 Parking lots shall be located at least fifty (50) feet further from any road than the structure is from said road. - (c.)
-No parking lots shall be located in any front, side, or rear yard setback. - (10.)
+No parking lots shall be located in any front, side, or rear yard setback. - (9.)
 Landscaping.
-Landscaping shall adhere to the City of Chesterfield Code. - (11.)
+Landscaping shall adhere to the City of Chesterfield Code. - (10.)
 Signs.
 Signs shall adhere to the Chesterfield City Code. - D. Dedications for Public Schools and Public Parks.
 Developments may include land designated for dedication for public school or public park use.
 Area designated for public school or public park purposes may be considered part of the gross acreage of the development in computing the maximum number of lots that may be created or dwelling units that may be authorized, provided that: - (1.)
 The area of the proposed development shall be at least thirty (30) acres in the case of a public school dedication and sixty (60) acres in the case of a public park dedication, unless otherwise authorized or required by the City of Chesterfield. - (2.)
-The proposed school site is compatible with a generalized plan for school locations published by the school district. - (3.)
+The proposed school site is compatible with a generalized plan for school locations published by the school district.

+- (3.)
 Prior to approval of a site development concept plan, a written agreement between the petitioner and the school district shall be submitted to the City of Chesterfield for review.
 This agreement shall indicate who is responsible for the installation of required improvements adjacent to or affecting the school site, and when the improvements will be installed. - (4.)
 The proposed site is dedicated to public school or park use in a manner approved by the City Attorney as to legal form prior to recording of the site development concept plan. - (5.)
 The site development concept plan identifies the boundaries of the dedicated tract within the development. - (6.)
 The deed of dedication for a public park(s) or public school use shall provide that in the event the property shall no longer be used for that purpose, it will revert to the trustees of the subdivision in which it is located as common land.